ericcornelissen/shescape/docs/troubleshoot.md

 [ask a question]: https://github.com/ericcornelissen/shescape/issues/new?template=question.md
 [open an issue]: https://github.com/ericcornelissen/shescape/issues/new?template=documentation.md

+## "Module not found: Error: Can't resolve '...'"

+When bundling `shescape` into an application, the bundler might report that it cannot find the module `@ericcornelissen/lregexp`.
+To address this it is recommended to configure the bundler.
+For help with this, see the documentation on [bundlers].

+Alternatively, add and install the module as a dependency to your application so that it can be resolved.

+[bundlers]: ./bundlers.md

 ## `EBADENGINE`

 When installing `shescape` you might get an npm warning that you are using an